How to Create Utilization Reports in Jira?

 ActivityTimeline is a resource management add-on for Jira, and one of the most popular Jira reporting plugins.
 It comes with great reporting abilities that allow for monitoring team performance, creating reports, and getting insights out of data.

-The app is fully synchronized with Jira so all of the data is reflected on the special planning dashboard that shows current projects with tasks, allows getting a cross-project view for shared resources, and creates timesheets and reports.
+The app is fully synchronized with Jira so all of the data is reflected on the special planning dashboard that shows current projects with tasks, allows getting a cross-project view for shared resources, and creates timesheets and reports for improved resource allocation.

 The app provides a special Jira Resource Utilization Report that helps to assess and plan the teams' workload.
 This, in turn, helps you to avoid overworked employees as well as prevents them from working under load.
-Create meaningful reports in a few clicks.
-Just choose the needed values, use filters, and enjoy the view:
+Create meaningful utilization reports in a few clicks - just choose the needed values, use filters, and enjoy the view:

 The real-time resource availability reporting will make your resource planning effortless.
-With the help of the Resource Availability Report, you can determine how much of each resource you have available to go into new projects and how much will be required to support current work:
+With the help of the Resource Availability Report, you can determine how much of each resource you have available to go into new projects and how much will be required to support actual tasks:

 Start Capacity Planning in Jira with ActivityTimeline